yellowduk/antidol/README.md

 - 📌 simple awareness website or info page
 - 💬 maybe a simple reporting/chatbot in the future

 > ⚠️ This is not a big organization.
+Not sure if it is going to be a movement.
 Just small tools built step by step.
 > Everything is free and open-source.

 ---